 In practice, overlapping MSD estimates are commonly used for their higher resolution, with more conservative error estimates obtained through block averaging.
 Typically, the full trajectory is segmented into shorter windows, with $\chi$ taken as the mean of the estimates from each segment and the uncertainty given by the standard error across segments.

-\subsection{Autocorrelation function (ACF) Analysis}
+\subsection{Autocorrelation function (ACF) analysis}

-The autocorrelation function (ACF) provides a complementary description of the angular dynamics that is linked to the MSD.
-While the MSD emphasises the growth of angular fluctuations over some lag time, the ACF highlights the decay of correlations back to equilibrium.
+The ACF provides a complementary description of the angular dynamics that is linked to the MSD.
+While the MSD emphasises the growth of angular fluctuations over lag time, the ACF highlights the decay of correlations.
 Angular confinement ensures that positions separated by short time intervals remain correlated.
 The correlation is given by:

 where the solution follows directly from the corresponding term in the MSD derivation (Eq.~\ref{eqn:correlation}).
-In fact, the MSD and ACF quantities are connected through $\mathrm{MSD}(\tau) = 2\left(\langle \phi^2 \rangle - C_\phi(\tau)\right)$.
+The MSD and ACF quantities are explicitly connected through $\mathrm{MSD}(\tau) = 2\left(\langle \phi^2 \rangle - C_\phi(\tau)\right)$.
 For a discrete trajectory, the correlation is estimated as

 where the lag time is $\tau_k = k\Delta t$, which is used to compute the experimental values of the ACF.
 Fitting the experimental data to the theoretical expression in Eq.~\ref{eqn:acf_model} yields both the relaxation time and the angular trap stiffness.
 Compared with the MSD, the ACF often provides a more direct and statistically efficient estimate of $\tau_\mathrm{opt}$, since it relies on the decay constant rather than the long‑lag plateau.